lucendio/lecture-devops-infos/exercise.md

 __Task:__ Deploy and run the [given application](https://github.com/lucendio/lecture-devops-app) in a cloud or cloud-simulated environment.
-Allocate the underlying infrastructure.
+Allocate the underlying infrastructure resources.
 Bootstrap components that are necessary to deploy and host the application in multiple environments.
-Automate all these processes in a reasonable manner.
+Automate these processes in a reasonable manner.

 __Deliverables:__ [concept](./deliverables/exercise_concept.md) & [implementation](./deliverables/exercise_implementation.md)

 #### Process

-1. hand in the concept before the given deadline sometime within the first half of the semester
+1. hand in the concept before the given deadline has ended (sometime within the first half of the semester)
-2. receive short-term feedback and sanity-check via email
+2. receive initial feedback and sanity-check in written form via email
 3. present your implementation in a review session at the end of the semester
-4. check in last commit by the end of the review day
+4. check in last commit before the end of day on which the review took place

 Eventually, you'll end up with two repositories:

 (1) the fork of the [application](https://github.com/lucendio/lecture-devops-app) you are going to deploy for this
-    exercise
+    exercise (NOTE: __fork__, don't copy & paste code, and __rebase regularly__ to upstream)
 (2) the source code that defines your infrastructure, its documentation, and the
     [concept](./deliverables/exercise_concept.md)